 This is not just a simple list of South Africa’s birds.
-It also has a wealth of additional information, such as annually updated red data status (globally and locally), precise endemism status (in the past the term “South African endemic” was quite loosely bandied about, even to include “near-endemics” and “Lesotho/Swaziland/South Africa endemics” (see https://birdingecotours.com/the-endemic-birds-of-south-africa/ for more details about South African avian endemics and discussion about precise definitions).
+It also has a wealth of additional information, such as annually updated red data status (globally and locally), precise endemism status (in the past the term “South African endemic” was quite loosely bandied about, even to include “near-endemics” and “Lesotho/Swaziland/South Africa endemics” (see The endemic birds of South Africa for more details about South African avian endemics and discussion about precise definitions).

 The South African bird list committee is responsible for updating the country’s bird list every year.
 It’s a large committee that includes ornithologists and top regional birders.
 The committee works very closely with the BirdLife South Africa Rarities Committee – any new bird claimed for South Africa first has to be formally accepted by the Rarities Committee before it can be included on South Africa’s official country list.

 Currently, South Africa “officially” boasts 846 species, according to the 2018 list update.
 And if the Prince Edward Island species are also included, the country list then reaches 854 bird species.
 The Prince Edward Island group consists of Marion Island and Prince Edward Island, sub-Antarctic islands belonging to South Africa.
 A sobering 17 % of South Africa’s birds are Threatened with extinction (see the full list below) – or actually 18 % if the Prince Edward Islands are included.
 On a more positive note, 8 % of the country’s birds are endemic or nearly so as per the endemic birds link shown above.